 Our youth project team are creating videos of activities for older children to help them stay positive and keep busy during lockdown.
 We will continue to share these activities on our Facebook and Twitter pages.
-Here is the first one - just click on the image below:
+Here are some to get you started:

 A number of organisations have created a resource library to provide activities for children, young people and their families.
 We will continue to add to this resource as we create our own activities and will share links to resources developed by other charities and organisations.

 Pact Packets - https://www.prisonadvice.org.uk/pact-packets

 Leicestershire Cares - Activities and resources to help children and adults stay positive HERE.

 Usborne - Activities to play and learn at home HERE.